maqifrnswa/DecodingPrimer/index.md

 Then reading the columns: `abcdefgh`

 #### Rearranging: Variants of skip cipher
 There are plenty of variants to skip that play games with how many to skip at a time, which is why you'll see many online.
-For example, you can use a passcode to change _n_ after each character, you have a **transposition cipher** [https://www.dcode.fr/transposition-cipher](https://www.dcode.fr/transposition-cipher).
-You also can change _n_ in a clever way using a  **rail fence cipher** [https://en.wikipedia.org/wiki/Rail_fence_cipher](https://en.wikipedia.org/wiki/Rail_fence_cipher).
-Also, you don't always have to go from left to right, top to bottom, but the direction can change as well as in a **route/path cipher** [https://www.dcode.fr/route-cipher](https://www.dcode.fr/route-cipher).
+For example, you can use a passcode to change _n_ after each character, you have a **[transposition cipher](https://www.dcode.fr/transposition-cipher)**.
+You also can change _n_ in a clever way using a  **[rail fence cipher](https://en.wikipedia.org/wiki/Rail_fence_cipher)**.
+Also, you don't always have to go from left to right, top to bottom, but the direction can change as well as in a **[route/path cipher](https://www.dcode.fr/route-cipher)**.
 And there are many, many, more.
 The point here is that you may need to brute force trying different techniques until one "clicks."
 Luckily, there are many online tools to try out.

 #### Rearranging: regex.ingress.codes to check if you have a keyword in your text

 Sometimes you get a bunch of letters and number but don't know if you are at the final step or what kind of rearrangement is needed.
 There's a trick you can use!
-If you have a list of possible words that exist in your code, you can use regular expressions (regex) to search the list of possible keywords that use the letters you have!
+If you have a list of possible words that exist in your code, you can use [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) (regex) to search the list of possible keywords that use the letters you have!
 For examle, in Ingress, daily codes have the format `aaa##keyword###aa`.
 You can therefore use regex to see if a keyword is present.
 List of keywords are matinained at several places (e.g., [ingress.codes](https://ingress.codes) or their [github repository](https://github.com/ingresscodes/keywords)), so you can either download and maintain the list yourself or use an internet appication like [regex.ingress.codes](https://regex.ingress.codes).
 To search using regex, type `^[yourlistofcharacters]{6}$` where you replace the 6 in `{6}` with the number of letters that will appear in the keyword.
-More documentation available [here](https://ingress.codes/2016/12/08/passcode-keyword-finder/) and [here](https://decodeingress.me/2014/09/02/code-breaking-101-keyword-guessing/).
+More documentation available [here from ingress.codes](https://ingress.codes/2016/12/08/passcode-keyword-finder/) and [here from decodeingress.me](https://decodeingress.me/2014/09/02/code-breaking-101-keyword-guessing/).

 As an example: after decoding and decrypting, you get `te68o5erezim2tk8uf` and want to know if there's a keyword in it.
 There are 5 numbers, so it matches the format.
 There are 13 letters, 5 of which are part of the prefix and suffix, so the keyword is 8 letters long.
 We therefore enter `^[te68o5erezim2tk8uf]{8}$` in to [regex.ingress.codes](https://regex.ingress.codes).
 It will find all keywords that are 8 characters long and are made up only of the letters in our text string.
 The result: `timezero`.
 So we know that we have a good passcode with a keyword of timezero and just have to figure out how to rearrange the characters to get it!

 #### Substitution: Rotating number of characters, ROT ciphers
 You can encrypt a message by "rotating" a certain number of characters.
 Here, "rotating" means exchanging every letter for one _n_ letters away on the alphabet.
 For example, recalling Arthur C. Clarke & Stanley Kubric, the letters `HAL` can be rotated 1 letter to give us `IBM`.
 The letter after `h` is `i`, and so on.
 The letter after `z` is `a`.
-This is called a **ROT cipher** [https://www.dcode.fr/rot-cipher](https://www.dcode.fr/rot-cipher), the most common being **ROT13** or **Caesar cipher**.
+This is called a **[ROT cipher](https://tools.decodeingress.me/#/rot-n)**, the most common being **ROT13** or **Caesar cipher**.
 Decrypting and encrypting  are the same, it's just that the decrypting and encrypting rotations have to equal 26.
 So **ROT1** encrypting can be decrypted with **ROT25**.
 That's why **ROT13** is popular - it is encrypted and decrypted in the same way.
 Alternatively, you can encrypt a message by rotating _n_ to the left then decode by rotating _n_ to the right.

 #### Substitution: Variants on ROT ciphers
 You can change the _n_ of the substitution with every character.
 For example, if you have a password, you can use that to encrypt and decrypt a message.
-This is called **Vigenere cipher** [https://www.dcode.fr/vigenere-cipher](https://www.dcode.fr/vigenere-cipher).
+This is called **[Vigenere cipher](https://www.dcode.fr/vigenere-cipher)**.
 I can use the password `hello` to encrypt a message, `this is a message`.
 First, convert `hello` into the corresponding numbers of the letters that make up the password: `h,e,l,l,o` is `8,5,12,12,15`.
 Then rotate the message by the corresponding numbers to the right
 ```
 msg: t  h  i  s    i  s    a    m  e  s  s  a  g  e
 ROT: 8  5 12 12   15  8    5   12 12 15  8  5 12 12